Warren Lees: New Zealand

 Lees' first tour in charge was very tough.
 New Zealand lost all three Tests and three ODIs, against Pakistan by big margins.
-Traveling did not get any easier, and they managed only one win on the road, against Zimbabwe in Harare.
+Travelling did not get any easier, and they managed only one win on the road, against Zimbabwe in Harare.
 But there was one standout moment as coach for Lees – the 1992 World Cup.

 New Zealand reached the semi-final of the tournament, losing to eventual champions Pakistan.
 He found good players for New Zealand but was not able to find any of great players.
 Players like Gavin Larsen, Rod Latham and Willie Watson were his find under Martin Crowe as captain of the team.

 It was a tour abroad that ended Lees' national coaching role.
 After the team abandoned their trip to Sri Lanka in November and December 1992, when bomb blasts threatened their safety.

 In 2014, after spending years with Black Caps, Lees became an interim coach of a New Zealand women's national cricket team called White Ferns.
 During that year, his team had participated in the 2017 World Cup against Sri Lanka and won seven wickets at the County Cricket Ground, Derby.

 From 2012 until 2017 Warren Lees spent five years as the coach of the Otago Sparks cricket team.
 He considers the two titles that they won as a highlight in his coaching career.